adrianotelesc/crud-payroll/Readme.md

 $ sudo apt-get install open-cobol
 ```

-For to test if the compiler is working, use this comand:
+To test if the compiler is working, use this comand:

 ```shell
 $ cobc -V